Updated: Aug 31, 2021

 Three years ago, I became a mother for the first time.
-Before then, my days consisted of late afternoon writing escapades in local cafes and the public library.
+Before then, my days consisted of late afternoon writing and editing escapades in local cafes and the public library.
 It was where my books and articles were taking shape and where many editing projects were completed.

 Things have changed since I became a mom.
 I now write at home, mostly by sneaking around during the night or tiptoeing out of rooms.
 The flow of my writing is frequently interrupted by the faces of my precious daughters.
 Needless to say, writing is not the easy task it once used to be.
-It is still enjoyable when I am immersed in it, but all the sneaking around makes it all exhausting.
+It is still enjoyable when I am immersed in it, but all the sneaking around makes it exhausting.